Multnomah County Sheriff's Office: Sheriff Bernie Giusto

 Former Sheriff Bernie Giusto resigned on July 1, 2008 after a state police standards board recommended that he lose his badge because of multiple issues including using an official vehicle for personal use, lying about a relationship he had with former Governor Neil Goldschmidt's wife while he was assigned to the governor's protective service branch in the mid-1980s, and allegations that he lied about his knowledge of Goldschmidt's illegal sexual relationship with a minor in the 1970s.
 In addition to ethics violations, Giusto was thought to have managed the county budget poorly, and when confronted about such issues once replied with "They're not my bosses; they're my bankers, I'm not gonna debate how I do spend my budget.
 That's why I'm independently elected."
 Days after making that comment, he closed the county's restitution center, which was a program that was just created that year.

 2015 retaliation incident

 In 2015, Sergeant Brent Ritchie worked with three other deputies to investigate use of force in the Sheriff's Office's jails.
-Their conclusion was that use of force was disproportionately used against Black inmates.
+Their conclusion was that the use of force was disproportionately used against Black inmates.
 Sheriff Dan Staton demoted Ritchie upon being shown the final report.

 In 2019, a court rules that Staton retaliated against Ritchie and Ritchie was awarded $250,000 plus attorney's fees.